CalebCooperDev/dark-heresy-refrence/README.md

 Create Career Path Images with transparent backgrounds and multiple sizes for srcset Find more time

+11/11/21  I started working on the tables for the Adept advances.
+There are going to be a lot of tables in this section.
+Do I want to load them all at once in the HTML or would this be a good time to revisit AJAX?

 11/7/2021 Made some small changes to the HTML to accomidate the new navagation scheme.
 Mostly worked on getting git to work with Webstorm.
 Made some progress.
 Was able to clone from Github but not able to push.